 Notice, also, the “related story” about a girl murdered who had reported rape threats and then, to the right of that, a dating advertisement featuring a couple of girls making bedroom eyes at the viewer.

 This is what rape culture looks like: a story about a video game that encourages players to rape and otherwise torture women and girls, alongside titillating images from that very game; a story about a “girl” who had actually been murdered, alongside a photo of her looking invitingly into the camera; and a dating website.
 With this material like this, we learn that sex, violence, and women aren’t separate concepts.
-Instead of learning to think about sex, violence, and women, we learn to think about, and fantasize about, sexviolencewomen.Lisa Wade is a professor at Occidental College.
+Instead of learning to think about sex, violence, and women, we learn to think about, and fantasize about, sexviolencewomen.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.